 Do not dwell on the past!
 Instead, recognise and own up to the actions that may have led to the current situation.
 In understanding the role that you may have played, you will be able to refrain from repeating the same mistakes.
 You are asked to avoid taking on the victim’s narrative and to make yourself accountable.

 There can’t be profound healing without intense self-reflection.
 Breaking the pattern is to recognise the dynamics or ways in which you have made mistakes.
 You may need to go as far back as your childhood to trace what Thomas calls the ‘source fracture wound’.
-By acknowledging the source of your ingrained behaviors, you can grasp their meaning and the purpose they have served you, and you become free to align yourself to your highest truth.
+By acknowledging the source of your ingrained behaviours, you can grasp their meaning and the purpose they have served you, and you become free to align yourself to your highest truth.

 As Merrit Malloy said: “Relationships that do not end peacefully do not end at all.”